Theaninova/ArtOfRallyPaceNotes/README.md

 ### Writing Pace Notes

+First, enable the "Show Current Waypoint" setting in the options.

 In principle, you could use any names for your pace notes, but for the sake of consistency, we are going to use the Patterson "Numbers" system for naming.